CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 #### Stamina

 Every character in Crestfallen starts the game with 5 ST (Stamina) and may purchase additional ST with their CP.
 A Character starts every game with their max ST and may use these ST to fuel skills according to their ST Cost.
-When purchasing skills these ST Costs should be kept in mind, and as such, are listed on the charts for ease of use.
+When purchasing [skills]({{< ref "/rules/skills" >}}) these ST Costs should be kept in mind.
 ST may be regained in many ways and is described in greater detail later in this document.

 #### Energy

 Some Character’s in Crestfallen may choose to use magic.
-Most of this magic is fueled by [Energy]({{< ref "/rules/skills/#energy" >}}) which may be purchased with CP in the [Magical Combat Skill Category]({{< ref "/rules/skill_categories/#magical-combat-skill-category" >}}) and/or some Lineage Skill Categories.
+Most of this magic is fueled by [Energy]({{< ref "/rules/skills/#energy" >}}) which may be purchased with CP in the [Magical Combat Skill Category]({{< ref "/rules/skill_categories/#magical-combat-skill-category" >}}) and/or some [Lineage Skill Categories]({{< ref "/rules/lineage_skill_categories" >}}).
 A character starts every game with their max Energy and may use these to fuel spells according to their Energy Cost.
 Energy may be regained in many ways and is described in greater detail later in this document.

 #### Essence